slub/ocrd_kitodo/docs/getting-started.md

 ## Overview of modules

 The structure of our project consists of three modules whereby the OCR-D Controller and Kitodo.Production module are optional.
-For these modules an existing [OCR-D Controller](https://github.com/slub/ocrd_controller) and/or [Kitodo.Production](https://github.com/kitodo/kitodo-production) installation can be used.
+For these modules an existing [OCR-D Controller](https://github.com/slub/ocrd_controller) and/or [Kitodo.Production](https://github.com/kitodo/kitodo-production) installation can be used (see [Configure External](setup/configure-external.md) for more details).

 ``` mermaid
 graph LR